Skip to content

 Simmonds said whether an individual wants to take that risk is up to them, but the people who might want to be concerned are those with a personal or family history of breast cancer.
 There’s also other risk factors to consider, Watkins added, such as a person’s alcohol and tobacco use.

-Patients should speak to their doctor about their history, whether they’re at a higher risk, and what their options might be outside an IUD, both experts said.
+Patients should speak to their health care provider about their history, whether they’re at a higher risk, and what their options might be outside an IUD, both experts said.

 “Those would be the people that should bring extra caution,” Simmonds added.
 “There’s lots of other non-hormonal options for contraceptives.
 You can use a copper IUD and that’s a very effective method that is non-hormonal. … Maybe you’re somebody who’d be a good user of condoms.
-(Your doctor) should help you put your options in the context of your own lifestyle and personal needs.”
+(Your health care provider) should help you put your options in the context of your own lifestyle and personal needs.”

 Also important to consider is the risk of an unwanted pregnancy and the toll that can take on one’s house.